 A few minutes in and he will stop paying attention to you and more to his favorite toy.
 When he does this, leave him alone and start training him again later.

 Alternatively, you could bribe him with praises and treats to get him to do anything you want.
 Make sure you have his favorite treat on the next training session.
 For every trick he masters, reward him with a treat and lots of praises.
 This technique can keep him interested longer and teach him lots of tricks in a short period.

 Never use harsh words or scold him when he does not do what you want him to do.
 Morkies have a very delicate ego that can easily be bruised by harsh words.
 Being too strict will do nothing but scare him out of doing anything you want.

 Morkies descend from the Maltese which is an energetic breed.
 So you can expect your little Morkie fellow to come with loads of pent-up energy in him.
 He needs all the exercise he can get to expel this excess energy.

-The best thing about owning a Morkie is that he does not require a lot of space for play.
+The best thing about owning a Morkie is that he does not require much space for play.
 The backyard in your suburban home is enough playing ground.
-If you live in an apartment, he just needs a tiny corner laden with his toys and he will be fine.
+If you live in an apartment, he needs a tiny corner laden with his toys, and he will be fine.

 Feed Morkie Puppy

 Morkies are prone to health issues if fed wet foods frequently.
 Only feed your Morkie high-quality kibble each day.
 About a three-quarter cup of quality kibble is enough to fuel him through the day.
 Divide the meal into two or three portions a day for control.

 Take note that Morkies can work up an appetite.
 The little fellow can easily overindulge if his portions are not monitored.
 Besides rationing his meals into three parts, also limit how much you treats give him a day.
 Never lay any food lying around if you own a Morkie, he can quickly down a bag of chips if you are not looking.